New York Truck Accident Attorney

 Few motor vehicle accidents are as devastating—or as likely to be fatal—as truck accidents.
 When a large, multi-ton commercial truck collides with a smaller passenger vehicle, the occupants of the smaller vehicle are far more likely to sustain severe, life-altering injuries.
 Tragically, many victims die as a result of these injuries.

-Every truck accident case accepted by The Paris Law Group, PC is carefully evaluated and prepared for victory by trial.
+Every truck accident case accepted by The Paris Law Group, PC is carefully evaluated and prepared for victory at trial, even though it is most likely to settle outside of court.
 We aggressively litigate and negotiate every matter, from inception to conclusion.
 Whether you were run off the road by an 18-wheeler or rear-ended by a semi, you can count on our New York truck accident lawyer for diligent and effective advocacy.
 We have recovered millions of dollars in verdicts and settlements on behalf of injury victims throughout the state of New York.

 Call (888) 365-4940 today for your free consultation, or contact us online.